minio/minsql/README.md

 # Entities

-A list of supported entities by minSQL:
+A list of supported entities by MinSQL:

 * *$line*: Represents the whole log line
 * *$ip*: Selects any format of ipv4